Advanced 5 Steps 6 hours 38 Credits

 Google Cloud’s four step structured Cloud Migration Path Methodology provides a defined and repeatable path for users to follow when migrating and modernizing Virtual Machines.
 In this quest, you will get hands-on practice with Google’s current solution set for VM assessment, planning, migration, and modernization.
-You will start by analyzing your lab environment and building assessment reports with CloudPhysics and StratoZone, then build a landing zone within Google Cloud leveraging Terraform’s infrastructure-as-code templates, next you will manually transform a two-tier application into a cloud-native workload running on Kubernetes, and finally transform a VM workload into Kubernetes with Migrate for Anthos and migrate a VM between cloud environments.
+You will start by analyzing your lab environment and building assessment reports with CloudPhysics and StratoZone, then build a landing zone within Google Cloud leveraging Terraform’s infrastructure-as-code templates, next you will manually transform a two-tier application into a cloud-native workload running on Kubernetes, and finally, transform a VM workload into Kubernetes with Migrate for Anthos and migrate a VM between cloud environments.

-Prerequisites:Students enrolling in this Quest should have taken the labs in the GCP Essentials Quest.
+Prerequisites:Students enrolling in this Quest should have taken the labs in the Google Cloud Essentials Quest.

 This lab demonstrates a use of an assessment tool and how to enable it on a source environment on AWS.
 During the lab the students will get exposure to features and capabilities they are not familiar with.